farvellhub/jflow-core/README.md

 ### The way you initialize main method and call all handle functions:

-* All behaviours / handlers must be wrapped into a function.
+* All behaviours / handlers must be wrapped into a function and return a listener.

 ```javascript